 We continually seek to improve store performance through strategies intended to produce gains in operating efficiency and profitability.
 For example, we eliminated low cost, non-core products such as jewelry, cell phones and pagers from the stores we acquired in the Thorn Americas acquisition, reducing the number of different items on rent in these stores from approximately 1,000 to approximately 150 items.
 We also added high quality name brand product offerings in our core consumer electronics, furniture and appliance categories.
-Collectively in these stores, these changes have increased:
+Collectively in these stores from 1998 to 2000, these changes have increased:

-- -- the average cost per unit on rent to \$425 from \$225; - -- the monthly revenues per store to approximately \$61,000 from approximately \$52,000; and - -- the store level operating income to 23% in 2000, from 18% in 1998.
+- -- the average monthly revenue per agreement on rent to approximately \$95 from approximately \$70; - -- the monthly revenues per store to approximately \$61,000 from approximately \$52,000; and - -- the store level operating income to approximately 23% from approximately 18%.

-We believe we will achieve further gains in revenues and operating margins in newly acquired stores by:
+We believe we will achieve further gains in revenues and operating margins in both existing and newly acquired stores by continuing to:

-- -- using focused advertising to increase store traffic; - -- expanding the offering of upscale, higher margin products, such as Magnavox, Sony, JVC and Mitsubishi electronics, Ashley, La-Z-Boy and Benchcraft furniture, Dell, Compaq and Hewlett Packard computers and Whirlpool appliances, to increase the number of product rentals; - -- employing strict store-level cost control; - -- closely monitoring each store's performance through the use of our management information system to ensure each store's adherence to established operating guidelines; and - -- using a revenue and profit based incentive pay plan.
+- use focused advertising to increase store traffic; - expand the offering of upscale, higher margin products, such as Magnavox, Sony, JVC and Mitsubishi electronics, Ashley, La-Z-Boy and Benchcraft furniture, Dell, Compaq and Hewlett Packard computers and Whirlpool appliances, to increase the number of product rentals; - employ strict store-level cost control; - closely monitor each store's performance through the use of our management information system to ensure each store's adherence to established operating guidelines; and - use a revenue and profit based incentive pay plan.